redjaguar-sapiens/foodies/readme.md

 Got questions about the mod?
 Join the Sapiens Modding community over on [Discord](https://discord.gg/WnN8hj2Fyg), and ping `@Tristan-RedJaguar`.

-Thanks to FishiDishi for helping with the food bowl base model and debugging!
+Thanks to FishiDishi for helping with the Blender models and debugging!